renfis/daleq/README.md

 -----------------------------

 Writing unit tests for SQL queries in a Java application stack is not easy.
-One of the challenges is setting up the test data on which the queries will run.
+One of the challenges is setting up the test data the queries will run on.

 To keep tests comprehensive and maintainable we have the following demands on such data: